itmeson/c-labscience/src/lessons/s-week5.rst

 Day 1
 =====

-**QWarmup**:  Compare the forces on the two ends of the rope -- will A be bigger than B, B bigger than A, or will they be the same?
-What is the tradeoff?

 **BUILD**  This is the day to get things done, you should be close to wrapping up the whole thing and just working on fiddling with the setup to get it all perfect today and tomorrow.
 We will be showcasing your devices on Day 3 and 4 this week.
 As you get close, start filming your trial runs so you have some evidence of your progression (in case the showcase doesn't go so well).